-Most of the 21-1/2 million veterans in the United States are ignorant of the benefits they have earned.
+Many if not most of the 21-1/2 million veterans in the United States are ignorant of the benefits they have earned.
 Even those who do access the VA's healthcare system and/or its benefits apparatus are not familiar with much of what is available to them, their families, and their survivors.
-The VA has the ethical obligation, as well as a legal responsibility, to inform veterans and their families not only of the benefits to which they are entitled, but also about possible long-term health issues that might derive from when and where they served.
+The VA has the ethical obligation, as well as a legal responsibility, to inform veterans and their families not only of the benefits to which they are entitled, but also about potential long-term health issues that might derive from when and where they served.